lmco/mcf/app/artifact/README.md

 implemented to work with MBEE.
 Each strategy may require different components for configuration.

-Below are a list of currently supported artifact strategies and how to information on how to configure each to work with MBEE.
+Below are a list of currently supported artifact strategies and information on how to configure each to work with MBEE.

 ### Local Strategy Configuration
 The local artifact strategy stores blobs locally on the same server that MBEE is